-Fort Carondelet, Missouri was built about 1787 by French trader Pierre Chouteau, as a trading post on the high ground known as Halley’s Bluff, on the south bank of the Osage River, in Vernon County.
+Fort Carondelet, Missouri, was built about 1787 by French trader Pierre Chouteau as a trading post on the high ground known as Halley’s Bluff, on the south bank of the Osage River, in Vernon County.

 Later, the post became known as Fort Carondelet, named for Baron de Carondelet, the Spanish governor of Louisiana.
-Though no accurate description of the fort has been found, it was probably the customary log trading-building, a blockhouse, and a couple of cabins, surrounded by palisades, and garrisoned by a dozen or more of the employees of the fur trade company.
+Though no accurate description of the fort has been found, it was probably the customary log trading building, a blockhouse, and a couple of cabins, surrounded by palisades and garrisoned by a dozen or more of the employees of the fur trade company.

-By Kathy Weiser-Alexander, updated February 2020.
+By Kathy Alexander/Legends of America, updated February 2022.